Struggling to get interviews?

 Here’s an example of a condensed work experience section from a skills-based resume:

-If you have lots of sporadic work experience, pick what you think hiring managers will most want to see or what gives essential context to the experiences you mentioned in your skills section.
+If you have lots of sporadic work experience, pick what you think employers will most want to see or what gives context to the experiences you mentioned in your skills section.

 4. Select a clean, well-organized template

-When using a non-traditional resume format, it’s especially important to make sure the other elements are in line with hiring managers’ expectations.
+When using a non-traditional resume format, it’s especially important to make sure the other elements are in line with employer expectations.

 Not sure what your resume should look like?
 The best way to learn is by taking inspiration from resume examples written by other candidates in your industry.